 Comprehensive Cochlear Implant Program

-Cochlear implants can take some time to get used to.
-However, the benefits include being able to distinguish environmental sounds, have conversation (in person and on the phone), and identify warning sounds.
+Cochlear implants require a period of adaption for your brain to relearn sounds using an electrical signal.
+However, the benefits include being able to distinguish environmental sounds, have conversation (in person and on the phone).

 UC San Diego Health operates the largest cochlear implant program in the region.
 Our expertise in this area spans over 25 years of continuous expert care.
-Our team includes five cochlear implant surgeons for both adult and children.
+Our team includes five cochlear implant surgeons and four cochlear implant audiologists.

 The vestibular system in the inner ear is responsible for sense of balance.